-Disclaimer: “The Bear” portrays themes that are not intended for younger audience.
+Disclaimer: “The Bear” portrays themes that are not intended for younger audiences.
 It centers around sensitive topics like suicide, loss of a family life, smoking, drinking, drug usage, mental health issues, explicit words, and an explicit scene.
 The Common Sense Media website indicated that this show is intended for mature audiences ages 15 and up.

 Warning: There will be spoilers ahead.
 If you decide to read the article before watching, I recommend not clicking any of the videos ahead.